Logarithms

 Logarithmic Scale

 A logarithmic scale is a way of displaying numerical data over a very wide range of values in a compact way.
 Each unit of distance on the scale represents a multiplication by the base, not an addition.
-It's often used for measuring the intensity of earthquakes (Richter scale), sound (decibels), or acidity (pH).
+It is often used for measuring the intensity of earthquakes (Richter scale), sound (decibels), or acidity (pH).

 Linear vs. Logarithmic Scale